Tax Reform ATR believes that all consumed income should be taxed one time, at one low and flat rate. Link

 What if I wanted to trade one tax deduction or credit for another of equal value?

-Signing the Taxpayer Protection Pledge commits signers to oppose changes in tax deductions or credits that increase the net tax burden on Americans.
+Elected officials who have taken the Pledge to taxpayers commit to oppose changes in tax deductions or credits that increase the net tax burden on Americans.
 For example, a Pledge signer could endorse and sign legislation eliminating a particular tax credit or deduction as long as the same piece of legislation contained a reduction in taxes by the same amount or more.
 The offsetting reduction could be expanding another deduction or credit and/or reducing marginal tax rates.

-What about a tax cut that may increase revenue solely due to economic growth, such as a cut in the capital gains rate?
+What about a tax cut that may increase revenue solely due to economic growth, such as a cut in the marginal tax rates?

 A cut in tax rates is always allowed under the Pledge.
-Americans for Tax Reform strongly supports reducing the capital gains tax rate.
 All tax rate reductions that increase revenue solely due to economic growth are allowable under the Pledge and are greatly desired.

 Do I have to take the Pledge again if I run for re-election?

-No. Pledge signers are bound for the duration of their tenure in the office to which they are elected.
+No. Elected officials who have taken the Pledge make a commitment to taxpayers for the duration of their tenure in the office to which they are elected.

 Can the language of the Pledge be altered to allow exceptions?